 Has your dog or cat ever ran away?

 If so, you understand the danger and know how important this preventive advice really is.

-Share this article on your favorite social media app so your friends can prevent their dogs from running away.
+Share this article on your favorite social media app so your friends can prevent this stuff (click a logo below).